 Best for Bedtime: Asutra Tea Tree & Lavender Therapeutic Foot Soak

 Like your mom said, a warm bath can help you fall asleep easier, but if there’s no time for that, this is the next best thing.
-Lavender has proven aromatherapeutic benefits when it comes to relieving stress and promoting relaxation, but it (along with the tea tree oil in this soak) also helps to reduce swelling, burning, and itching.
+Lavender has proven aromatherapeutic benefits when it comes to relieving stress and promoting relaxation, but this soak (also made with tea tree oil) helps to reduce swelling, burning, and itching as well.

 Best Classic: Johnson's Foot Soap Quick Dissolving Powder

 For those looking for something simple and straightforward, this longtime staple (it’s been around since 1870!) fits the bill.
-There are no extra botanicals or essential oils here; just baking soda, iodide, and bran to soothe feet, relieve itching, and soften skin.
+There are no extra botanicals or essential oils here—just baking soda, iodide, and bran—and it helps soothe feet, relieve itching, and soften skin.
 Bonus points for the fact that this comes in individual packets, making it a nice option to take with you when traveling.

 Best Drugstore: Freeman Beauty Pink Himalayan Salt Foot Soak

 For less than the price of a cup of coffee, you can nab this single-use soak.
-Epsom salts plus pink Himalayan salt help pull out impurities and gently exfoliate, too.
+This option, concocted with Epsom salts and pink Himalayan salt, helps pull out impurities and gently exfoliates, too.
 It also has a touch of peppermint for an invigorating feel and is cruelty-free and vegan.